 Once upon a time there was a master clock and all the logic latched to its beat.
 These days, most logic is source-synchronous.
 You route groups of signals with their strobe.
 You need to constrain relative delay or length – also called skew.
 In eCADSTAR you can constrain skew and see that your design is within constraints as you route.

 Topology is the way routed connections are arranged in electrical terms.
 Topology templates show what the routing should look like when it is converted to a transmission-line equivalent circuit, because this equivalent circuit is what the travelling signals “see” as they travel from source to load.
 Their topology describes the intersections, side-roads and waypoints on their journey.

-High-speed signals always need a constrained routing topology.
+In high-speed PCB design, signals always need a constrained routing topology.
 You’ll find similar advice for SDRAM, PCI Express, USB and other signals in many application notes as well as in applicable signaling standards, from sources such as JEDEC.
 In many cases, standards are free to download after registration.

 eCADSTAR recognizes all this with a wide selection of templates and instant visualization that make topology control as fast and reliable as possible.
 You can also set length and impedance constraints in topology templates and apply them to as many signals as you like.